Understanding Chinese characters

 Character combinations

-Once you have a basic set of characters they can now be combined into composite characters in various ways to form new ideographs.
+Once you have a basic set of characters they can now be combined into composite characters in various ways.
 This class of characters is called the 会意 huì yì associative compounds.
 The way they are combined can become complicated as sometimes the original meaning has been lost and the combination of characters has no discernible logic.

 Phonetic Characters